-Admission data indicates that University of Illinois at Springfield regularly accepts students with ACT's of 20 and above.
-Successful applicants typically send ACT scores in the top 49 percent nationally.
-We estimate the school accepting minimum ACT composite scores around 16 in some instances.
-Prospective students submitting an ACT composite of 24 or higher should be in the upper half of applicants - and students with a 27 and above have very competitive chances.
-Scoring well on the ACT is very important as 94 percent of applicants submit ACT scores to University of Illinois at Springfield.
+Admission data indicates that University of Illinois at Springfield regularly accepts students with ACT's of 19 and above.
+Successful applicants typically send ACT scores in the top 56 percent nationally.
+We estimate the school accepting minimum ACT composite scores around 15 in some instances.
+Prospective students submitting an ACT composite of 23 or higher should be in the upper half of applicants - and students with a 27 and above have very competitive chances.
+The school ranks #21 in Illinois for highest average ACT composite score.
+48 percent of applicants submit ACT scores to University of Illinois at Springfield.

-You will need above average high school grades to get into University of Illinois at Springfield.
-The average high school GPA of the admitted freshman class at University of Illinois at Springfield was 3.44 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Illinois at Springfield accepts 52% of students who apply.
+Applicants require above average high school grades to get into University of Illinois at Springfield.
+The average high school GPA of the admitted freshman class at University of Illinois at Springfield was 3.42 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #27 in Illinois for highest average GPA.
+If your high school grades are above the average 3.42 GPA, you have a very good chance of being admitted as University of Illinois at Springfield accepts 77% of all applicants.

 |High School Class Rank||Freshmen Within Range|

-What are the requirements for admission to University of Illinois at Springfield and what considerations affect admission decisions?
+What are the requirements for admission to University of Illinois at Springfield and what student information is used for admission decisions?

 |High School GPA||Required|